ErlendEllingsen/cordova-plugin-ambientaudio/README.md

 ## 1. Description

-Allows your app to keep on playing audio when it's in the background.
+Allows your app to play audio along other audio app in background.

 * Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman).
 * For iOS only.